tx00100xt/serioussam-vk-snap/README.md

 Next, run the modification from the game menu

+## Changelog

+* 2024-02-12 - Fixed no sound when starting the game for the first time.

 ## Known Issues

 * There is no multiplayer compatibility between Windows and *nix systems.
-* If there is no sound at startup, select its format from the audio menu.
-If you cannot select an audio format, restart the game.

 ## Screenshots
 <h1 align="center">